moehriegitt/vastringify/README.md

    code points for printing.

- - `Char **`, `Char const **`: pointers to pointers to characters, i.e., pointers to string, will print the print value and then update the pointer to point to the code unit just behind the last one that was read from the string.
+ - `Char **`, `Char const **`: pointers to pointers to characters, i.e., pointers to string, will print the string and then update the pointer to point to the code unit just behind the last one that was read from the string.
 With no precision given in the format, they will point to the terminating NUL character.
-When these parameters are printed multiple times using the `=` flag, then the updated value will be used in the next print.
+When these parameters are printed multiple times using the `=` flag, the string will be reset each time and the updated value will correspond to the end position during the last print of the string.

  - `va_error_t*`: this retrieves the error code from the stream and writes it into the passed struct.
 This can